djfpaagman/zappi-ruby/README.md

 Optionally you can set:

-* `UTC_OFFSET` if you want to customize the offset.
-The default offset is 2, since that's my timezone.
+* `UTC_OFFSET` o customize the timezone offset.
+The data is in UTC.
+By default offset is 2, since that's my timezone.
+* `START_DATE` to customize the start date.
+By default it runs from the start of the current year.
+Format:
+  YYYY-MM-DD or anything Ruby accepts.
+* `END_DATE` to customize the end date.
+By default it runs to the end of the current year.
+Same format as `START_DATE`.

 [1]: https://myaccount.myenergi.com/location#products
 [2]: https://www.myenergi.com/zappi-ev-charger/